bergwerf/bromium/README.md

 Bromium
 =======
-Fast Brownian motion particle movement simulator.
+Brownian motion particles with reactions and membranes simulator.
+To try it out go to https://www.hermanbergwerf.com/bromium-deploy/ and press the refresh button (third from the top-left).

 Sub-libraries
 -------------